MokshPShah/DSA/README.md

 # Data Structures and Algorithms (DSA)

 Welcome to the **DSA Practice** repository!
-This repository contains implementations and practice problems for various data structures and algorithms.
+This repository contains a comprehensive collection of C++ implementations, practice problems, and study materials for various data structures and algorithms.

 ## 📖 Table of Contents
 - [Introduction](#introduction)